bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/pages/contact.md

 ### Currently Available For

 - **Junior data analyst positions** (Warsaw or remote)
 - **Analytical consulting projects**
 - **Career transition insights** for fellow professionals
-- **Speaking opportunities** about architectural thinking in analytics

 ---

 **Response time:** Within 24 hours on weekdays.
 For urgent opportunities, please mention in your subject line.

-*Ready to see how architectural precision can improve your data challenges?
-I'd love to hear from you.*
+_Looking forward to connecting with fellow professionals and exploring how my analytical background can contribute to your team._